-The Discipline Committee is made up of professional and publicly appointed members of College Council and non-council committee members.
-Panels of the Discipline Committee hear allegations of professional misconduct or incompetence against members.
-Upon finding a member guilty of professional misconduct or incompetence, the panel has the authority to revoke, suspend or limit a member’s registration, impose a fine, or reprimand the member.
+The Discipline Committee is made up of professional and publicly appointed Board Directors of the Board of Directors of the College and Professional Committee Appointees.
+Panels of the Discipline Committee hear allegations of professional misconduct or incompetence against registrants.
+Upon finding a registrant guilty of professional misconduct or incompetence, the panel has the authority to revoke, suspend or limit a registrant’s registration, impose a fine, or reprimand the registrant.

 The Discipline Committee receives referrals from the:

 - In the case where an investigation found that the registrant may have been dishonest, breached trust, appears to show a willful disregard of professional values, and/or appears to be unable to practice professionally or competently

 - In the case where a pharmacy has failed to confirm to the requirements of the Drug and Pharmacies Regulation Act (see section 140)